LevinJ/CarND-Path-Planning-Project/README.md

 This part is implemented in TrjMgr.cpp, Trajectory.cpp, and TrjCost.cpp.

-Jerk Minimizing Trajectoris(JMT) is used to generate most comfortable trajectory from starting point (s_start, s_dot_start, s_dot_dot_start, d_start, d_dot_start, d_dot_dot_start) to ending point (s_end, s_dot_end, s_dot_dot_end, d_end, d_dot_end, d_dot_dot_end.).
+Jerk Minimizing Trajectoris(JMT) is used to generate most possibly comfortable trajectory from starting point (s_start, s_dot_start, s_dot_dot_start, d_start, d_dot_start, d_dot_dot_start) to ending point (s_end, s_dot_end, s_dot_dot_end, d_end, d_dot_end, d_dot_dot_end.).

 As we’ve already known the starting point via localization data, the problem now is to find the appropriate ending points and send it to JMT.
-Behavior layer does provide some hints on the ending point, like which lane the ending point should be in, but trajectory has to figure out a lot of details on its own, like what s_end to use.
+Behavior layer does provide some hints on the ending point, like which lane the ending point should be in, but trajectory layer has to figure out a lot of details on its own, like what s_end to use.

 In this project, Trajectory layer specifies a certain number of candidate ending points and then use cost functions to select the best ending point (correspondingly the best trajectory).

 For example, say we decide to follow a vehicle right before us in the same lane, we are 60 meters behind the leading car, and we deem 70 meters distance to be an ideal safe distance.
 Normally we would want our car to 70 meters behind the leading car in our next path planning.
 But if the leading car comes to a full stop, 70 meters would be a bad idea, as it basically asks our car to drive backward, which is barely feasible and more dangerous than just hitting the leading car.
 On the other side, if the leading car is driving very fast and our car currently is driving very slowly, we might exceed speed limit if we still go for 70 meters gap.
-In this case, the solution is to try from 5 to 100 gap distance meters and see which one is best, kind of brute force computation and but is a very effective method to handle various complicated scenarios that might occur.
+In this case, our solution is to try from 5 to 100 gap distance meters and see which one is best, kind of brute force computation and but is a very effective method to handle various complicated scenarios that might occur.

 In this project, the cost functions used to select best trajectory are implemented in TrjCost.cpp, and includes:
 * s_diff_cost
 Penalizes trajectories whose s coordinate (and derivatives) differ from the goal.
 * collision_cost
 * exceeds_speed_limit_cost